 Modern physical planning refers to the process of graphically designing the future development of the City.
 This includes the laying out of lots and blocks and streets and utility systems to serve the growing community.
-This was the process of planning used by monarchs in the development of European cities, and by land grant recipients in the New World prior to the formation of the United States in 1781.
+This was the process of planning used by monarchs in the development of European cities, and by land grant recipients in the mitigated.

-Modernism espoused that through proper design, social ills of the city could be mitigated.
 Modern physical planning invariably results in a map, a plan, developed by a single planner or group of professional planners.